NotQuiteConfident/INST326-Final-Project-Alarm-/README.md

 # INST326-Final-Project-Alarm-
-An alarm activiates at a requested time
+An alarm that activates at a requested time